Leica X2 vs Sony HX95

-The HX95 is a recent model that features in the current product line-up of Sony.
-In contrast, the X2 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the X2 from Leica.
+Both the X2 and the HX95 have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Leica and Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica X2 or the Sony HX95 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.